Top of the page

 After the surgery you will probably feel weak.
 You may feel sore for 2 to 3 weeks, and you'll likely have a lot of swelling.
 You may have a pulling or stretching feeling in your breast area.
 You can expect to feel better and stronger each day, although you may need pain medicine for a week or two.
 You may get tired easily or have less energy than usual.
 This may last for several weeks after surgery.

+If your doctor closed your incisions with removable stitches, the stitches will be taken out in 7 to 14 days.
 The incisions leave scars that will fade with time.
-Your doctor will make as many of the incisions as he or she can in line with the curve of your breast.
+Your doctor will try to make the incisions in line with the curve of your breast as much as possible.

 Your new breasts may feel firmer and look rounder.
 It is very important to understand that your breasts will look and feel different after surgery.
 The skin on your breasts may be numb.
 This usually gets better with time.
 But you may always have some loss of feeling in the nipple area.

-Most breast implants do not last a lifetime.
+Most breast implants don't last a lifetime.
 Over time, you may need surgery to remove or replace your implants.